The-Balance-FFXIV/balance-static/content/jobs/ranged/bard/basic-guide.md

 The core of this is a set of three songs you'll cycle through.
 Each song has an effect that has an 80% chance to occur every three seconds.

-> Note: Something with a random chance to occur is commonly called a "proc", and will be throughout this guide.
+> Note: Something with a random chance to occur is commonly called a "proc", and will be mentioned throughout this guide.

 Between songs, procs, and its pair of damage over time (DoT) debuffs, Bard can feel like it has a lot to keep an eye on.
 But with practice, you'll get the hang of it.